dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

  - Subdomain `admin` stands for the DSP-APP frontend that you look at in your browser
  - Subdomain `api` stands for the DSP-API (where DSP-TOOLS sends its data to)
- - Subdomain `iiif` stands for the SIPI-server interface (where DSP-TOOLS sends the multimedia files to)
+ - Subdomain `iiif` stands for the SIPI server interface (where DSP-TOOLS sends the multimedia files to)

 This means that for uploading data to a DSP server on the domain `dasch.swiss`,